Sherwood, Tennessee: Gager Lime Company

 The Gager Lime Manufacturing Company was established by Byron Gager in 1892 and operated a limestone quarry and lime kilns in the community.
 The lime production facilities operated until 1949.

 As of the 1930 census, Sherwood had 1,700 residents, but the community's population declined to 900 in the 1950s as its economy stalled after the closing of the limestone plant.

 The castle-like ruins of the lime production facilities and silos, which are unusual for their Egyptian Revival and Gothic Revival styling, remain in the community.
 The Tennessee Preservation Trust included them on its Ten in Tennessee Endangered Properties List for 2002–2003, citing their architectural distinctiveness and expressing concern that a "continued lack of maintenance" threatened their survival.

 Epiphany Mission

 In 1899, the Epiphany Episcopal Mission was established in Sherwood after the Episcopal church began to provide schooling for local children.
 The church structure was built in 1902, replaced in 1928, burned in 1960, and then rebuilt in 1967.
 The 1928 structure is maintained as a partial ruin on the grounds of the modern structure.
-During the Great Depression, the Episcopal priest Father George Jones began a publishing a series of pamphlets to raise funds and awareness of the improvised community; these pamphlets were later republished in 1954 as book entitled Candles in the Dark Boreen.
+During the Great Depression, the Episcopal priest Father George Jones began a publishing a series of pamphlets to raise funds and awareness of the impoverished community; these pamphlets were later republished in 1954 as book entitled Candles in the Dark Boreen.

-Anguispira picta.jpg

 In 1956, the mission helped train a group of women and opened a shirt factory in Sherwood in an attempt to create local jobs.